 DRAWING OF THE YEAR 2019

-DRAWING OF THE YEAR 2019 WINNER
+DRAWING OF THE YEAR AWARD 2019

-Archisource Drawing of the Year 2019 - Caleb Ong Yan Weng
+Caleb Ong Yan Weng

-Winner - Archisource Drawing of the Year
+Winner of Drawing of the Year Award 2019

-Author: ‘In references from theories devised from Tschumi’s architectural disjunctions, real and fictional architectural elements of events, space and movement with a varying level of Visibility and Accessibility are disjointed and alternatingly distributed across the building without a main central point and a clear hierarchy of space; reflecting the nonhierarchical organizational of the coworking community.The building established itself as a game of snake and ladders, with its unending circulation filled with alternating program, alternating accessibility, varying space conditions, multiple entry/exit point that provides coworker a game of choice towards an undetermined daily routine and events.’
+‘In references from theories devised from Tschumi’s architectural disjunctions, real and fictional architectural elements of events, space and movement with a varying level of Visibility and Accessibility are disjointed and alternatingly distributed across the building without a main central point and a clear hierarchy of space; reflecting the nonhierarchical organizational of the coworking community.The building established itself as a game of snake and ladders, with its unending circulation filled with alternating program, alternating accessibility, varying space conditions, multiple entry/exit point that provides coworker a game of choice towards an undetermined daily routine and events.’

-Judges thoughts
+Judges’ thoughts

 “Caleb Ong’s drawing instantly grabbed our attention, the richness of detail, its complexity of line-work and the fact that its hand-drawn makes for a truly incredible piece.
 We were captivated by the drawing’s character and the strength of its composition, a real hive of activity!